0xAX/linux-insides/Booting/linux-bootstrap-2.md

 * Set PE (Protection Enable) bit in CR0 (Control Register 0)
 * Jump to protected mode code

-We will see the transition to protected mode in the linux kernel in the next part, but before we can move to protected mode, we need to do some preparations.
+We will see the complete transition to protected mode in the linux kernel in the next part, but before we can move to protected mode, we need to do some more preparations.

 Let's look at [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
 We can see some routines there which perform keyboard initialization, heap initialization, etc...
 Let's take a look.